The page navigation is complete. You may now navigate the page content as you wish.

 Before and after options

 The before and after options are areas above and below the list, independent from the list of options.
-Predefined components (like search) or custom content can occupy these spaces.
+Predefined components (like search) or generic content can occupy these spaces.

 BeforeOptions

-BeforeOptions allows for either a search field or custom content to be displayed before the options list.
+BeforeOptions allows for either a search field or generic content to be displayed before the options list.

 Currently, the Multiple component includes search within an area of the trigger instead of displaying it in the beforeOptions.
 This causes a nested interaction which is an accessibility violation.
 We are in the process of working with the Ember Power Select maintainers to resolve this issue and make it the same as in the Single component.